ktafakkori/feloopy/README.md

    `plus_copt` variant:

    This variant includes the COPT solver.
 It requires a valid COPT license.
+Refer to the [COPT website](https://shanshu.ai/copt) for more information.

    ```terminal
    pip install -U feloopy[plus_copt]